List of Historic Sites of Japan (Ehime)

 This list is of the Historic Sites of Japan located within the Prefecture of Ehime.

 National Historic Sites

-As of 1 July 2021, seventeen Sites have been designated as being of national significance.
+As of 1 October 2024, eighteen Sites have been designated as being of national significance.

 Prefectural Historic Sites

-As of 1 March 2021, forty-nine Sites have been designated as being of prefectural importance.
+As of 1 May 2024, fifty Sites have been designated as being of prefectural importance.

 Municipal Historic Sites

-As of 1 May 2020, a further three hundred and sixty-one Sites have been designated as being of municipal importance.
+As of 1 May 2024, a further three hundred and twenty-seven Sites have been designated as being of municipal importance.

+Registered Historic Sites

+As of 1 October 2024, one Monument has been registered (as opposed to designated) as an Historic Site at a national level.